Competitor Tracking: How to Monitor Competitors in Real Time

 Review this dashboard weekly with product and sales leadership.
 Monthly, pull out patterns: which competitors are most active?
 What signals keep repeating?
 Where are they putting money?

-[IMAGE 5 -- DASHBOARD -- A clean Notion-style competitor tracking dashboard with color-coded entries for different signal types and impact levels]
+Color-coded competitor tracking dashboard with signal types and impact levels

 Bolt on an AI analysis layer

-• Compares the change to your current positioning
+• Compare each change to your current positioning

-• Suggests battle card updates or talking points
+• Suggest battle card updates or talking points

-• Routes the analysis to the right Slack channel
+• Route the analysis to the right Slack channel

 That shaves a 10-minute manual review down to a 30-second scan.
 For the complete automation setup, see our guide on what competitive intelligence is and how to build it.